 Swadlincote is the commercial and administrative centre for South Derbyshire and is defined as a Sub-Regional Centre in the Regional Plan.
 The population of Swadlincote stood at 27,855 in June 2009, around 30% of the District's total.
-The population increase from 2001 to 2011 has been 23% and 24% represents the increase in the number of dwellings.
+The population increase from 2001 to 2011 has been 23%.